questionlp/blog.linh.social/_posts/2023-07-30-homelab-upgrade-truenas-mini-x-plus.md

 [![Screenshot of TrueNAS SCALE Sharing Page](/assets/images/truenas/truenas-sharing.png "Screenshot of TrueNAS SCALE Sharing Page")](/assets/images/truenas/truenas-sharing.png)

+One configuration setting I would highly recommend you look into is changing the "ACL Type" set for the datasets that be used for SMB shares from `POSIX` to `SMB/NFSv4`.
+The setting is hidden under the dataset's "Advanced Options".

 ## Transferring Data to the TrueNAS Server

 To transfer files stored in the existing shares on the Synology NAS over to the new corresponding shares on the TrueNAS server, I used [Carbon Copy Cloner](https://bombich.com) on my 2018 Core i3 Apple Mac mini.
 It is the same application I use to backup data from the Synology NAS to the external hard drives.